-- 5. Any newly hired employee eligible to participate in the County's Health Benefit Program must enroll in one of the Health Insurance Plan(s), unless the newly hired employee chooses to opt out (as delineated in No. 4 above) of the County's Health Benefit Program no later than 30 days after date of hire.
-Any newly hired employee who does not select one of the Health Insurance Plan(s) and does not opt out of the County's Health Benefit Program by the stated deadline, shall be enrolled in the Anthem Blue Cross EPO Health Plan and DHMO Dental Plan. - 6.
-Effective December 17, 2018, any employee who opts out of the County's Health Benefit Program for any Plan Year and does not submit a new Opt Out Form during the open enrollment period (as outlined in No. 4 above), shall be enrolled in the lowest cost Health and Dental Plan.
-Additionally, any newly hired employee who does not select one of the Health Insurance Plan(s) and does not submit an Opt Out Form (as outlined in No. 5 above), shall be enrolled in the lowest cost Health and Dental Plan. - 7.
-If during the term of this agreement the State or Federal government legislates mandatory benefit levels in excess of those covered by agreement between the County and health/dental plan(s) which result in increased premiums, either the County or the employee organization may request the other party to meet and confer regarding the terms and conditions set forth herein. - 8.
+5. Effective December 17, 2018, any employee who opts out of the County's Health Benefit Program for any Plan Year and does not submit a new Opt Out Form during the open enrollment period (as outlined in No. 4 above), shall be enrolled in the lowest cost Health and Dental Plan.
+Additionally, any newly hired employee who does not select one of the Health Insurance Plan(s) and does not submit an Opt Out Form (as outlined in No. 4 above), shall be enrolled in the lowest cost Health and Dental Plan.

+- 6. If during the term of this agreement the State or Federal government legislates mandatory benefit levels in excess of those covered by agreement between the County and health/dental plan(s) which result in increased premiums, either the County or the employee organization may request the other party to meet and confer regarding the terms and conditions set forth herein. - 7.
 Pursuant to the HBAC agreement, the parties agree to continue to meet and discuss the County's health benefit program before the commencement of each Plan Year.